 It would require a player to essentially double Howard's production, potentially without the benefit of overtime, to break Selvy's triple-digit mark.

 Selvy, a two-time Southern Player of the Year, averaged 41.7 points on 32.4 field goal attempts per game in his final season.
 For comparison, former shot-heavy Oklahoma point guard Trae Young averaged 19.3 shots per game in his only season of college.

 54 consecutive points with no teammate scoring – Bill Milkvy, Temple (1951)

-We swear we didn't plan this but Howard's 54 points against Providence prove to be another useful reference point for this 67-year-old record from Temple's Bill Milkvy.
+We swear we didn't plan this but Howard's 54 points against Providence prove to be another useful reference point for this 69-year-old record from Temple's Bill Milkvy.
 Scoring that many points in a game is impressive; doing so without a teammate scoring a single point in between is darn near impossible.

 Now imagine a player scoring more than three times as many points in a row without even a layup or free throw from a teammate.
-If a player truly got hot enough from the field to put Milkvy's record in jeopardy, the opposing coaching staff would likely throw the kitchen sink at him – double teams, bigger defenders, quicker defenders, everything.
+If a player truly got hot enough from the field to put Milkvy's record in jeopardy, the opposing coaching staff would likely throw the kitchen sink at him – double and triple teams, bigger defenders, quicker defenders, everything.

 57.3% Three-Point Field-Goal Percentage in a Season (Min.
 100 made) – Steve Kerr, Arizona (1988)

-How cool is it that a coach (Steve Kerr) and his player (Steph Curry) are on the short list of greatest three-point shooters ever?
+How cool is it that a coach (Steve Kerr) and his star player (Steph Curry) are on the short list of greatest three-point shooters ever?
 Both are NCAA Division I men's basketball record-holders.